horacio1986/rkd_docs/docs/en/steps.md

 ### Step 4:

-Check the installed version to make sure it is version 2; the old version will remain available.
+Verify the installed version to ensure it is version 2; the old version will still be available.

 ~~~~
 rocketdoo --version